xai2ecai2023/xai2ecai2023.github.io/README.md

-# XAI 2.0 Workshop at ECAI 2023
+# XAI^3 Workshop at ECAI 2023

-This is the repository of the web page for the XAI 2.0 Workshop at ECAI 2023
+This is the repository of the web page for the XAI^3 Workshop at ECAI 2023